Roy Goodacre: Research

 Goodacre started Metabolomics research in the early 2000s with Douglas Kell.
 He helped to develop long-term metabolomics which allows fusion of GC-MS and LC-MS data collected over 12–24 months - which is based on mathematical corrections which effectively removes any (unavoidable) chromatographic and mass spectrometry instrumental drift.
 This approach has been applied to generate profiles from ~1200 normal human serum samples and to investigate human frailty in ageing populations of approx. 2000 individuals.

 Standardisation in Metabolomics is important and Goodacre was part of the Metabolomics Standards Initiative (MSI) which help establish metabolite identification reporting standards, which have been very well adopted by the field.
 He chaired part of the MSI's data analysis workgroup and these minimum reporting standards were published.

 Goodacre was the first to show that surface-enhanced Raman scattering can be used for bacterial identification and to use Spatially Offset Raman spectroscopy for through-container authentication of spirit drinks.

-As of 2020, Goodacre has authored two international patents, published >400 peer-reviewed research articles and has an H-index of over 100 (see Google Scholar), and edited two books on metabolomics.
+As of 2020, Goodacre has authored two international patents, published over 400 peer-reviewed research articles and has an H-index of over 100 (see Google Scholar), and edited two books on metabolomics.